ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ### An Account gap limit standard for application controlled hd sub-path?

 If applications don't enumerate through their hd sub-path structure, we won't be able to restore `app keys` accounts by enumeration.
 However it has benefits to give total freedom to applications over the way they create accounts and use their sub-path.
 Also, it may be safe to assume that the part of the restoring procedure will be carried by the application itself and not by the wallets.
 The application will need a way to remember what accounts were derived for each user.

+### Privacy and the funding trail:

+If all an application needs to do with its keys is to sign messages and it does not require funding, then this EIP allows for privacy through the use of distinct keys for each application with a simple deterministic standard compatible across wallets.

+However if these application keys require funding, there can be trail and the use of app keys would not fully solve the privacy problem there.

+Mixers or anonymous ways of funding an ethereum address (ring signatures) along with this proposal would guarantee privacy.

+Even if privacy is not solved fully without this anonymous funding method, we still need a way to easily create and restore different accounts/addresses for each application

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->